Art-A-Hack/art-a-hack.github.io/app/_posts/2018-01-21-second-day-collaboration-teams.markdown

 ---
-layout    : post
-title     : "Second Day of Collaboration Between Teams in St. Petersburg" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2018-cyfest-week-2.jpg
+title : Second Day of Collaboration Between Teams in St. Petersburg image : /images/og/2018-cyfest-week-2.jpg
 ---
 Our teams completed their second day of collaboration on their art and technology projects.